 1. Diagnostics

 Big Data and predictive analytics assist healthcare specialists with clinical decision-making.
 Prognostic modeling is widely used in healthcare for different purposes.
-Some models are aimed at predicting future outcomes of diseases and/or treatments.
+Some models aim to predict future outcomes of diseases and/or treatments.
 Others focus on identifying patients who may be at risk for the development of a particular condition.
-There also models that forecast the spread of diseases among the population.
+There are also models that forecast the spread of diseases among the population.
 For example, predictive modeling has been successfully applied in many countries to identify undiagnosed diabetes, predict survival after in-hospital cardiopulmonary resuscitation, and forecast the spread of the COVID-19 pandemic.

-The use of wearables and other IoT devices, which healthcare technology companies now produce quite enough, is among key healthcare technology trends.
+Wearables and other IoT devices, which healthcare technology companies now produce quite enough of, are among key healthcare technology trends.
 They can automatically collect health metrics like heart rate, pulse, blood pressure, temperature, oxygen concentration, blood sugar level, and more.
-Thus, they eliminate the need for patients to travel to the providers, or for patients to collect it themselves.
+Thus, they eliminate the need for patients to travel to the providers or collect the data themselves.
 These devices generate tons of valuable data that can further help doctors with diagnostics and treatment.

 Big Data helps improve the quality of people’s lives.
 It has the potential to predict and prevent the outbreaks and spread of infectious diseases.
 Big Data tools were not available during previous pandemics.
-In case of the coronavirus, Big Data helps improve epidemic surveillance and response.
-Countries around the world are using Big Data and data analytics to provide real-time stats, track the spread of the virus, and predict the impact of this outbreak.
+In the coronavirus case, Big Data helped improve epidemic surveillance and response.
+Nowadays, countries worldwide are using Big Data and data analytics to provide real-time stats, track the spread of the virus, and predict the outbreak's impact.

-Preventing diseases is better than curing them for patients, hospitals as well as insurance providers.
+Preventing diseases is better than curing them for patients, hospitals, and insurance providers.
 Doctors want patients to be healthy and stay away from hospitals.
-And this where Big Data comes into play.
+This is where Big Data comes into play.
 Thanks to Big Data, it is possible to predict the chances of someone getting ill based on their behaviors and identify warning signs of serious illness at an early stage.

 Big Data has huge relevance in telemedicine.
 With the use of robots and high-speed real-time data, for example, doctors can perform operations while physically being miles away from the patient.
 Big Data plays a crucial role not only in robot-assisted surgery but also in initial diagnosis, remote patient monitoring, and virtual nursing assistance.
 Thanks to telemedicine and Big Data, which makes it all possible, the lives of doctors and patients become easier: